umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/permissions.md

 Generally when developing locally with Visual Studio or WebMatrix, permissions do not need to be strictly applied_

 :::note
-If you have any specific static files / media items / etc that you should add the appropriate permissions accordingly.
+If you have any specific static files / media items / etc then you should add the appropriate permissions accordingly.
 The permissions documentation as it is should allow you to run a plain Umbraco install successfully, the rest.. is up to you! 👍
 :::